eo-uk/a-very-basic-auto-clicker-to-click-a-lot/README.md

 # a-very-basic-auto-clicker-to-click-a-lot
-An auto clicker in Python that starts and stops with a customized hotkey.
+A Python auto clicker that starts and stops with a customized hotkey.